oasisprotocol/old-docs/src/operators/troubleshooting.md

 ### Alternative: Docker Binary

-If you're having lots of trouble building from source, you can try pulling the docker image, then copy the contained binary to your local machine with the following command:
+If you're having lots of trouble building from source, you can try pulling the docker image, then copy the contained binary to your local machine (only works on Linux) with the following command:

 ```bash
 docker cp oasis_node:/oasis/bin/oasis_node